 6. Creativity | Inspiring innovative, socially just, science-based thinking |

-PEI’s Commitment to Justice, Equity, Diversity and Inclusion (JEDI)
+PEI’s Commitment to Diversity, Equity, Inclusion and Justice (DEIJ)

 History & Awards